KarthikB-dev/KarthikB-dev/README.md

 ## Hi there 👋
+My name is Karthik Bhattaram!
+I'm a rising senior at UCSB studying computer science.
 <!--
 **KarthikB-dev/KarthikB-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.